jedick/R-help-chat/README.md

 ProcessDirectory("R-help", "cloud")
 ```

-Now you're ready to run the chain or graph.
-Here are some examples of RAG with the chain app:
+Now you're ready to run the chain or graph workflow.
+Here are some examples of RAG with the chain workflow:

 ```python
 RunChain("How can I get a named argument from '...'?")